microsoft/autogen/python/README.md

 ### Virtual environment

-To get a shell with the package available (virtual environment) run:
+To get a shell with the package available (virtual environment), in the current directory,
+run:

 ```sh
 hatch shell